moadams847/Regression-Analysis-of-the-Impact-of-Illiteracy-and-Income-on-Murder/README.md

 # Regression Analysis of the Impact of Illiteracy and Income on Murder.

-This projects looks the Influence of Illiteracy and Income on Murder: A Regression Analysis.
+This projects looks at the Influence of Illiteracy and Income on Murder: A Regression Analysis.

 ## Motivation